HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 Overall, page weight reinforces a core idea of this chapter: CMS platforms shape performance indirectly, by influencing how resources are assembled and delivered.
 As pages grow more complex, managing what goes into them—and how it's delivered—becomes critical to maintaining reliable performance

-## Emerging Web APIs
+## Emerging web APIs

 As CMS platforms mature, browser capabilities play a bigger role in shaping performance and user experience.
-New Web APIs increasingly offer improvements that work across frameworks and CMSs, shifting some optimization work from servers to the browser itself.
+New web APIs increasingly offer improvements that work across frameworks and CMSs, shifting some optimization work from servers to the browser itself.
 These APIs do not remove underlying costs, but they can reduce perceived latency and improve responsiveness when used thoughtfully.

 This section highlights browser-level capabilities that are starting to influence navigation speed, interaction responsiveness, and perceived performance across CMS-powered sites.